 - are seen and heard

-Services and agencies working with children and families are committed to improving outcomes for Jersey’s children, in particular those who are most vulnerable.
-This shared approach will enable agencies to work together effectively to ensure children and their families can access the right help, at the right time, from the right service.
+Services and agencies working with children, young people and families are committed to improving outcomes for them, in particular those who are most vulnerable.
+This shared approach will enable agencies to work together effectively to ensure children, young people and families can access the right help at the right time and from the right service.

 Jersey’s Children First is sponsored by the Department for Children, Young People, Education and Skills and Health and Social Services.
 It is driven by the Independent Jersey Care Inquiry and the Community Ministerial Group’s discussion around the Troubled Families Programme.